jmrphy/media_civil_war/media_civil_war.md

 theory" of context-conditional findings [@Lyall:2015uc].
-This research note contributes to this current of research both theoretically and empirically, by highlighting the theoretical importance of non-linearities in these types of phenomena and by providing a crucially improved empirical accounting of mass media in patterns of civil war onset.
-The implications are also substantively critical for policymakers, activists, and other political actors because the most recent previous evidence would lead observers to underestimate the risk of civil war within countries experiencing the early spread of mass media.
+This research note contributes to this current of research both theoretically and empirically, by highlighting the theoretical importance of non-linearities in these types of phenomena and by providing an improved empirical accounting of mass media in patterns of civil war onset.
+Second, the implications are substantively critical for policymakers, activists, and other political actors because the most recent previous evidence would lead observers to underestimate the risk of civil war within countries experiencing the early spread of mass media.
 By demonstrating the bellicose effects of mass media in precisely such situations, this research note draws attention to a unique source of civil war risk which has been poorly understood by previous research.

 \clearpage